Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training

-These dogs love listening to their people, so they are usually relatively easy to train.
-Early socialization and puppy training classes are highly recommended, as these dogs need to be under control before they get huge.
+Saint Bernards are attentive to their owners and are relatively easy to train.
+Early socialization and puppy training classes are highly recommended since training them before they become enormous adults is best.
 Obedience training will help them learn not to knock people over or steal food from the table.

-These dogs are generally kind-hearted and eager to work with their people.
-They respond to commands as soon as they understand what you’re asking them to do.
-However, these dogs love their family, which means they may occasionally act out if they don’t get enough attention.
+They’re generally kind-hearted and eager to work with their people.
+They respond to commands when they understand what you’re asking them to do.
+Saint Bernards love their family, so they may occasionally act out if they don’t get enough attention.

 Divider 2